 The Genetic Connection Between Man and Dog

 I’ve shown you that human development is connected to dogs more so than any other living creature.
-In fact, they have become more than hunter-buddies; dogs are man’s alter-egos, models of honesty and character.
+In fact, canines have become more than hunter-buddies; dogs are man’s alter-egos, models of honesty and character.

+Think.
 Dog language has no curse words.
 Dogs are always happy.
 The only thing that dampens a dog’s joy in life is loss of a pack member.
 Every day is a good day for a dog.
 If he eats today, that’s good but it is not as important as being with you.
 Starve him, abuse him but he will not forsake you.
-Sure, we’ve all heard that before but who dares to compare it to mankind’s level of loyalty?
+Sure, we’ve heard that before but who dares to compare it to mankind’s level of loyalty?

+Think some more.
 The primitive beast that predated wolf looked at bumbling fumbling humanoid, sighed, and evolved into Wolf.
 Wolf watched prehistoric man struggle and recognizing his duty, he became Canis lupus familiaris.
 Call it evolution, call it creation.
 I call it a good thing because dogs, who could easily fend for themselves, choose to be with humans.
 It's evolution.
 It is in their DNA.

 In 2014 a retired psychology professor, John Pilley made network news with his border collie Chaser who has a 1,000 word vocabulary but understands verbs and nouns.
 It took documented research to convince the smartest scientists what you knew since childhood - that dogs understand human emotions and sounds which we call "words" like "good boy" and "toy" and "shut up!"
 Seeing is believing - watch Chaser in this 3 minute ABC clip we added to Video Theater.